Anthropology Major Requirements

 In addition to the core curriculum, each student, in consultation with an advisor, will select the following:

-(15 units minimum.)
-Three upper-division classes within the student's area of concentration (e.g. cultural, physical, or archaeology) (9 units) (see Advising Note 3)
+- Three upper-division classes within the student's area of concentration (e.g., cultural anthropology, archaeology, or biophysical anthropology) (9 units)

-Two upper-division classes, one in each remaining subdiscipline (e.g., an archaeology student would take one cultural and one physical course) (6 units) (see Advising Note 3)
+- Two l upper-division classes, one in each remaining subdiscipline (e.g., an archaeology student would take one cultural and one biophysical course) (6 units)

 5. Total (120 units)*

 * G.E. and MI courses can be double counted with major requirements.
-The writing requirement may be met by taking the upper-division writing exam.
-This total indicates that ANTH 2 or 3 in G. E. Breadth D3 may be applied to the anthropology major.
+This total indicates that ANTH 2 or ANTH 3 in G. E. Breadth D2 may be applied to the anthropology major.
 Consult the department chair or faculty advisor for additional details.

 - CR/NC grading is not permitted in the anthropology major or minor unless the grading method for the course is CR/NC only.